 The Supreme Court ruled in June 2015 that everyone who qualifies for subsidies can take advantage of them regardless of where they live, thus putting to rest the debate about the legality of advance premium tax credits.
 If you earn between 100 and 400 percent of the federal poverty line and can’t get insurance through work, then you most likely qualify for a subsidy.
 In 2016, the average subsidy was worth $291 a month, which can drastically reduce your premium.

 People with lower incomes can expect greater access to Medicaid provided that their state opted to expand the program as set out by the ACA.
 Under the new law, states can expand their programs to cover people up to 138 percent of the federal poverty line.
 Unfortunately, not every state opted in.
 There are still 19 states that have chosen against expansion as of October 2016.

 5: You have more options for getting coverage than you did before.

-In addition to employer-sponsored group health insurance and private carriers, you have more options for insurance today than you did five years ago.
+In addition to employer-sponsored group health insurance and private carriers, you have more options for insurance today than you did six years ago.
 As discussed above, Medicaid expansion allows more low-income families to get covered.
 The newly created federal and state marketplaces also make it possible to sign up for government-subsidized plans.
 You can also expect greater equity among plans regardless of how you purchase or obtain health insurance.

 6: There’s a time limit for buying insurance.